Cost of living · Charleston, West Virginia · 2026

 What Salary Do You Need to Live Comfortably in Charleston?

-To live comfortably in Charleston, West Virginia, you'll need to earn around $79,844 per year, which works out to roughly $6,654 in monthly take-home pay.
-That figure isn't about living lavishly.
-It's based on the 50/30/20 framework, where your needs are fully covered, you're setting aside something for savings, and you still have breathing room for discretionary spending without sweating every purchase.
+To live comfortably in Charleston, West Virginia, you need to earn $79,898 a year, which translates to a monthly take-home of $6,658.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something into savings, and you have room for discretionary spending without anxiety.
+It's not a luxury budget.

 Cost of Living Breakdown